rthotakura97/mini-blockchain/README.md

 # mini-blockchain
-Java-based blockchain that uses SHA-256 hashing to encrypt and validate the honesty of the chain.
+Server-run blockchain that uses SHA-256 hashing to encrypt and validate the honesty of the chain.